Process-Level Large Deviations for Nonlinear Hawkes Point Processes: Introduction and Main Results

 When $\lambda(\cdot)$ is linear, say $\lambda(z)=\nu+z$, then one can use immigration-birth representation, also known as Galton-Watson theory to study it.
 Under the immigration-birth representation, if the immigrants are distributed as Poisson process with intensity $\nu$ and each immigrant generates a cluster whose number of points is denoted by $S$, then $N_{t}$ is the total number of points generated in the clusters up to time $t$.
 If the process is ergodic, we have

 In particular, for linear Hawkes process with rate function $\lambda(z)=\nu+z$ and exciting function $h(\cdot)$ such that $\Vert h\Vert_{L^{1}}<1$, we have

-Recently, Bacry et al. \cite{Bacry} proved a functional central limit theorem for linear multivariate Hawkes process under certain assumptions.
+Recently, Bacry et al. \cite{Bacry} proved a functional central limit theorem for linear multivariate Hawkes processes under certain assumptions.
 That includes the linear Hawkes process as a special case and they proved that

 where $B(\cdot)$ is a standard Brownian motion.
 The convergence is weak convergence on $D[0,1]$, the space of c\'{a}dl\'{a}g functions on $[0,1]$, equipped with Skorokhod topology.

 Bordenave and Torrisi \cite{Bordenave} proves that if $0<\int_{0}^{\infty}h(t)dt<1$ and $\int_{0}^{\infty}th(t)dt<\infty$, then $\left(\frac{N_{t}}{t}\in\cdot\right)$ satisfies the large deviation principle with the good rate function